 You can see how the Lucy family influence still prevails in the gardens today with the topiary in Green Court.
 The present baronet, Sir Edmund Fairfax-Lucy created the formal design based on three-dimensional mathematical relationships between the house, the gatehouse and this lawned forecourt.

-The ancient wisteria on the house is coming in to flower now - we believe it to be around 200 years old which would make it one of the first wisterias planted in this country after plant-hunters brought seeds back from China.
+The ancient wisteria on the house comes in to flower later in spring - we believe it to be around 200 years old which would make it one of the first wisterias planted in this country after plant-hunters brought seeds back from China.

-We have a team of volunteers who count and monitor the butterflies - see what you can sppot today, and don’t forget to look out for our friendly robins, happy to hop about close to visitors’ feet.
+We have a team of volunteers who count and monitor the butterflies - see what you can spot today; and don’t forget to look out for our friendly robins, happy to hop about close to visitors’ feet.